Updated March 20, 2026 · By Jake Embers

 Instant-Read Thermometers

 These are your everyday workhorses.
 Pop them into the meat, get a reading in 3-5 seconds, and you're done.
 My go-to is the ThermoWorks Thermapen ONE.
-Yes, it's expensive at around $105, but it's accurate within 0.5°F and reads in under a second.
+Yes, it's expensive at $125, but it's accurate within 0.5°F and reads in under a second.
 I've owned mine for two years and use it multiple times every week.

 Probe Thermometers